 First Time Ultra Runners and Hikers :

 If you're using this race to train for anything else but an ultramarathon of 50 miles or longer then you're wasting your effort.
-If you're trying to get in shape for that special Triathlon, Ironman or marathon we strongly suggest that you choose road courses for training.
+If you're trying to get in shape for that special Triathlon, Ironman or marathon we strongly suggest that you choose the Half Cat or a road course for training.

-For you hikers if you think you can walk it and finish in the time allowed you can't.
+For you hikers if you think you can walk it and finish the 50k in the time allowed you can't.
 It's been tried on numerous occasions and everyone has failed.
-Besides this is a run, not a hike.
-If your dressed like some hiker in the Swiss alps then be prepared for some humiliation from the runner police.
+Besides, this is a run, not a hike.
+If you dress like some hiker in the Swiss alps for the 50k then be prepared for ample heckling and humiliation from the trail runner police.
+Once again... the Half Cat is perfect for you.
 Walking sticks... leave 'em home.
 We'd rather you not impale other runners as they race by.

 There are three aid stations along the course making a total of 6 aid opportunities during the race, not including the start/finish area.
 The stations are fully stocked and supplies will consist of water, soda, sport drink, cookies, pretzels, Pringles, candy, bananas, Succeed!
 Caps (1 Gram Buffer/Electrolyte Nutritional Supplement) and many other assorted goodies.
 Pharmaceutical needs are the responsibility of the runner.

 | Aid Station || Mile || Time |

 | Manor - START || 0 miles || Start: 7:30 am |